From now on you can download videos from our website

 Click the button to return to the page you were on and log in with your new password.

-Defence expenditure is defined by NATO as payments made by a national government (excluding regional, local and municipal authorities) specifically to meet the needs of its armed forces, those of Allies or of the Alliance.
+Defence expenditure is defined by NATO as payments made by an Allied national government (excluding regional, local and municipal authorities) specifically to meet the needs of (1) its own armed forces, (2) those of other Allies or (3) the needs of the Alliance as a whole.
 For the purposes of this definition, the needs of the Alliance are considered to consist of NATO common funding and NATO-managed trust funds.
 The list of eligible NATO trust funds is approved by all Allies.

 Expenditures for stockpiling of war reserves of finished military equipment or supplies for use directly by the armed forces are included.